Area-53-Robotics/53D-High-Stakes-Notebook/entries/goal-rush-mech-1/test.typ

       (1, "Mobile Goal"),
       (6, "Rings"),
       (5, "Notetaking Materials"),
     )
   ],

   [
     == Procedures
     + Place all 6 rings onto the mobile goal.
-    + Place the full mobile goal into the enemy robot’s clamp.
+    + Place the full mobile goal into the enemy robot's clamp.
     + Place our robot 12 inches in front of the enemy robot so that it is facing the mobile goal.
     + Activate the mobile goal rush mechanism and hook onto the mobile goal.
     + Drive both robots backward, pulling away from each other.
     + After the two robots disengage, record whether our robot successfully obtained the mobile goal.
     + Repeat steps 2-6 for a total of 5 trials.

   ],
 )